bring/hedwig/README.md

 - Use icons like described in [the docs](https://hedwig-docs.herokuapp.com/bring.html#/Icon)

 - Include `https://cdn.jsdelivr.net/npm/@posten/hedwig@latest/dist/icons.min.js` in the footer of the document

-### 🅰️ Fonts

-We host our fonts on S3 ([http://bring-hedwig.s3.amazonaws.com/assets/fonts/fonts.css](http://bring-hedwig.s3.amazonaws.com/assets/fonts)).
-To update the fonts, update font files in `assets/fonts` on S3.
-We do it this way both to keep Hedwig clean and to avoid legal issues with publishing the fonts on our open-sourced repo.

 ### 🔧 Linting